abdelzaki/notes/linux/notes_linux.md

 - to login
 - ssh -i path_of_key username@ip

-### prompt
-- username@machine_name
-- # -> root
-- $ -> normal user

 ### simple commands
+    - we can chain commands using ;
+        - echo  "hi" ; ls ; echo "there"
+            - this would execute the three commands ans if anyone failed it does not effect the other commands
     - date
         - show the date

+    - cal
+        - would show us the calender
+        - cal 2022
+            - would show us the calender of the year 2022

     - ncal
         - show the calender

     - df
         - show the free blocks

     - exit
         - end the session

     - cd -
         - go to the previous path

     - ls -lhA
         - h for human
         - A for almost all

     - file "filename"
         - give information about the file

     - less "filename"
         - see the content of the file
         - to exit write q

     - cp -i  file1 file2
         - if file2 exists the system would ask us

     - cp -rv folder1 folder3
         - r-> copy for folders
         - v-> verbose show what are being copied